top1944/duckuments/docs/atoms_85_fall2017_projects/11_navigators/10-preliminary-design-document-navigators.md

 #### Relevant Duckietown resources to investigate

--Current (open-loop) solution
+* Current (open-loop) solution
--April tag detector
+* April tag detector
--Control strategy
+* Control strategy
--Lane Detector
+* Lane Detector
--Anti-Instagram
+* Anti-Instagram
--State Machine (switch between lane-following and navigating intersection) -Visual Odometry
+* State Machine (switch between lane-following and navigating intersection)
+* Visual Odometry
--Duckiebot system dynamics and control input constraints
+* Duckiebot system dynamics and control input constraints

 #### Other relevant resources to investigate

-April Tags:
+* April Tags:
 https://april.eecs.umich.edu/software/apriltag.html

-Aruco Markers:
+* Aruco Markers:
 https://sourceforge.net/projects/aruco/files/

-Visual Odometry:
+* Visual Odometry:
-D. Scaramuzza, F. Fraundorfer, “Visual odometry [tutorial]”, IEEE Robotics & Automation Magazine, 2011.
+D. Scaramuzza, F. Fraundorfer, “Visual odometry [tutorial]”, IEEE Robotics &amp; Automation Magazine, 2011.

 D. Scaramuzza, F. Fraundorfer, R. Siegwart, “Real-time monocular visual odometry for on-road vehicles with 1-point RANSAC”, IEEE International Conference on Robotics and Automation, 2009.

-Localization using Line Detection:
+* Localization using Line Detection:
 J. Barandiaran, D.Borro, “Edge-Based Markerless 3D Tracking of Rigid Objects”, IEEE Conference on Artificial Reality and Telexistence, 2007.

 ### Risk Analysis

--Not enough distinct features for visual odometry (or similarly, not enough lane markings).
+* Not enough distinct features for visual odometry.
+* Similarly, not enough lane markings.
--Not sufficient computational power on board the Duckiebot.
+* Not sufficient computational power on board the Duckiebot.

+#### Mitigation strategies

+Mainly the mentioned risks will be related to a closed-loop implementation, which is a basic goal of the project.
+However they should not affect the development of an improved open-loop solution, ex. using April Tags detection, so this may be a starting point to improve the current state and to start the  development of the closed-loop solution.

+For the application of a Visual Odometry algorithm, if features in the Duckietown will be not enough, we may plan to add/use additional hardware, which will be possibly developed in accord with the Smart CIties group.

+Moreover, the paper “Real-time monocular visual odometry for on-road vehicles with 1-point RANSAC” may be useful for addressing issues about computational constraints thanks to the implementation of the 1-point RANSAC algorithm.